French battleship Jean Bart (1911): Interwar years

 Jean Bart received the first of her two refits between 12 October 1923 and 29 January 1925.
 This included replacing one set of four boilers with oil-fired du Temple boilers and trunking together her two forward funnels.
 The maximum elevation of the main armament was increased from 12° to 23° which increased their maximum range to 26000 m.
 Her existing AA guns were replaced with four 75 mm Modèle 1918 AA guns and 1.5 m and 1 m stereoscopic rangefinders were installed for the AA guns.
 A new tripod foremast with a fire-control position at its top was fitted and her bow armour was removed to make her more seaworthy.
 Barr & Stroud 2 m FT coincidence rangefinders were installed for the 14 cm guns in October 1925.

 In mid-1925, the ship participated in manoeuvres in the Atlantic Ocean with Courbet and Paris and then made port visits to Saint-Malo, Cherbourg and numerous ports along the Atlantic coast of France before returning to Toulon on 12 August.
 Jean Bart was briefly refitted between 12 August and 1 September 1927 and was then decommissioned on 15 August 1928 in preparation for her extensive modernisation that began on 7 August 1929.
 This was much more extensive than her earlier refit as all her boilers were replaced or overhauled and six of her original coal-fired boilers were replaced by oil-fired du Temple boilers.
-Jean Barts fire-control systems were comprehensively upgraded with the installation of a Saint-Chamond-Granat system in a director-control tower (DCT) on the top of the tripod mast and all her original rangefinders were replaced with the exception of the Barr & Stroud FT rangefinders in the main-gun turrets.
+Jean Bart's fire-control systems were comprehensively upgraded with the installation of a Saint-Chamond-Granat system in a director-control tower (DCT) on the top of the tripod mast and all her original rangefinders were replaced with the exception of the Barr & Stroud FT rangefinders in the main-gun turrets.
 The DCT was fitted with a Barr & Stroud 4.57 m Modèle 1912 coincidence rangefinder and a Zeiss 3 m stereoscopic rangefinder was added to the DCT to measure the distance between the target and shell splashes.
 Additional 4.57-metre Mle 1912 rangefinders were added in a duplex mounting atop the conning tower and another at the base of the mainmast.
 A traversable Zeiss 8.2 m rangefinder was fitted to the roof of the forward superfiring turret in lieu of its FT model rangefinder and FTs were installed in the new gunnery directors for the secondary armament.
 The ship's Mle 1918 AA guns were exchanged for seven Canon de 75 mm Modèle 1922 guns and they were provided with a pair of high-angle OPL Modèle 1926 3 m stereoscopic rangefinders, one on top of the duplex unit on the roof of the conning tower and one in the aft superstructure.